emilyspeciale/MarchLab-Metatranscriptomics/README.md

 module load multiqc
 multiqc .
 ```
+Run ```sbatch fastqc.sh``` to submit the job.
 This will output a multiqc.html file, download it onto your computer, then open it so it shows up in your browser.
 It will show many important quality control variables for your samples.
 Make sure to check that everything looks good before continuing on with the rest of the pipeline.
 ## Assembly
 Assembly refers to the process of reconstructing complete sequences (also known as contigs) from the reads provided by the high-throughput sequencing company.
 Because we are studying a microbial community with many organisms, we must conduct a de novo assembly, which is the assembly of sequences from scratch without a reference genome.
 To do this, we first use the tool rna-SPAdes to create a de novo assembly for each sample.
 We will then combine all these assemblies together into one large clustered assembly (also called a coassembly, mega-assembly, etc.).
 We use the tool CD-HIT to do this, as it also contains software to look for contigs that are redundant between individual assemblies and cluster them together, thus simplifying the analysis.
 ### rnaSPAdes